-- (1) Solar panels or solar arrays shall be mounted onto a pole, rack or suitable foundation, in accordance with manufacturer specifications, to ensure the safe operation and stability of the system.
+- (1) Solar panels or solar arrays shall be mounted onto a pole, rack or suitable foundation, in accordance with manufacturer specifications, in order to ensure the safe operation and stability of the system.
 The mounting structure (fixed or tracking capable) shall be comprised of materials approved by the manufacturer, which are able to fully support the system components, in accordance with applicable building permit requirements.
-Electrical components of the solar energy facility shall meet applicable electrical code requirements, and all electrical wires and lines less than 100kV that are used in conjunction with the solar energy facility shall be installed underground. - (2) Multiple mounting structures shall be spaced apart at the distance recommended by the manufacturer to ensure safety and maximum efficiency. - (b) Setbacks.
-A solar energy facility and its appurtenant components and structures shall be set back a minimum of 100 feet from all property lines and 600 feet from any residence, measured from the perimeter of the solar energy facility.
-The setbacks identified herein are the minimum setbacks.
-Additional setbacks may be required for the issuance of a special permit based on the circumstances of any proposed application.
+Electrical components of the facility shall meet applicable electrical code requirements, and all electrical wires and lines less than 100kV that are used in conjunction with the solar energy facility shall be installed underground. - (2) Multiple mounting structures shall be spaced apart at the distance recommended by the manufacturer to ensure safety and maximum efficiency. - (b) Setbacks.
+A solar energy facility and its appurtenant components and structures shall be set back a minimum of 100 feet from all property lines and 600 feet from any residence.